mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/50.Performing Migrations/default.md

 <!-- Copy and paste the converted output. -->

-# **HDM 2.1 for VMware Cloud Director**

-# **Admin Guide**

-# About the HDM Admin Guide

-This Admin Guide describes the deployment and administration of PrimaryIO Hybrid Cloud Data Management (HDM) 2.1 for migration of virtual machines to VMware Cloud Director (vCD).

 **NOTE: In HDM 2.1, TBC is only supported for demo and test purposes.**